 This would have been a tremendous question to ask “inerrancy” believers… “So, you have a perfect text in whatever means…” Does it make any difference if everyone doesn’t apply it all?
 The majority of the NT has been tossed by modern Church teaching and practice.
 It seems silly to stand and fall upon a concept, which means nothing because actual application is so infinitesimal.

 Where in the NT do we find pastors as sole leaders of a local fellowship?
 Where do we find that pastors are supposed to be the business administrator of a religious business?
-Where does it command preaching on Sunday, or Saturday for that matter?
-Where in the NT is “Sunday School” advocated, directed or encouraged?
-Where do we find Paul instructing choirs, cantatas and pageants?
+Where does it command preaching on Sunday or Saturday for that matter?
+Where in the NT is “Sunday School” advocated, directed, or encouraged?
+Where do we find Paul instructing choirs, cantatas, and pageants?
 Where in the NT do we find “church buildings” encouraged or directed?
 How about denominationalism?
 Where do we find support in the NT for 501c3 status (or equivalence)?
-On top of all unsupportable additions to what is called church, where do we find that they’ve increase the accomplishment of modern believers?
+On top of all unsupportable additions to what is called church, where do we find that they’ve increased the accomplishment of modern believers?
 Do modern believers outstrip the accomplishment of early church?
 Are you kidding?!

 No. 5 – Does the Bible contain everything God ever did in conjunction to mankind?